datasynctools/data-sync-tools/README.md

 1. **Persistence Client** - packages up changes to a data store in an optimized sync format

-1. **Change Client** - notifies an application sync node of changes from a Sync Client or Sync Agent
+1. **Change Notification Client** - notifies an application sync node of changes from a Sync Client or Sync Agent

 1. **Sync Client** - orchestrates the initiation and flow of a sync session as well as maintains sync state of a local sync node